Looking for the best online course platforms to power your eLearning business? You’re in the right place.

 Pricing

-The Basic plan costs $29/month and comes with additional features.
-Basic users can build unlimited courses but you’ll still be charged a reduced transaction fee of 5% on each sale.
+The Starter plan costs $29/month and comes with additional features.
+You can sell one product with a transaction fee of 7.5%.

-Higher-priced plans with no transaction fees and even more premium features start at $99/month.
+Higher-priced plans with no transaction fees and even more premium features start at $69/month.

 Kajabi is an all-in-one online course platform built for knowledge entrepreneurs.
 You can use it to create, market, and sell all kinds of knowledge products, including online courses, coaching programs, and memberships.